Contact the Music Graduate Office

 In any semester in which a doctoral student chooses to register, the following minimum course loads apply:

 Students enrolled in the doctoral program must usually register in a minimum of 8 credit hours in the fall or spring semesters.
-There is no minimum enrollment for the second summer session.
+There is no minimum enrollment for the summer term.

 With permission from the director of graduate studies, doctoral students who have not reached their final semester of coursework may be permitted to enroll part-time for a maximum of two semesters.
 This policy is intended to allow students who, for reasons of financial hardship, would otherwise need to take a year off to continue making some degree progress.
 Students enrolling part-time under this provision may not enroll in individual study with a faculty member (e.g., lessons or chamber music).
 Note that in this scenario ensemble participation is NOT required of part-time students (for those doctoral degrees that usually require ensemble enrollment).